benstigsen/miniroute/README.md

 Using `router.use()` adds middleware to every single server request.
 So in the example above, every request is being printed to the console.

-There's also some built-in middleware like `basicauth()` making it easy to add login authentication to the module.
+There's also some built-in middleware like `basicauth()` and `ratelimit()` making it easy to add login authentication and more security to the module.